60-DAY TREATMENT PROGRAMS FOR OKLAHOMA CITY, OK

 WHAT TO EXPECT FROM A 60-DAY PROGRAM

-At the start of the 60-day treatment, the patient will meet with a medical professional who will examine their medical, mental health, and addiction history.
-After the assessment, the patient will meet with a recovery specialist to determine the best recovery plan for them.
-Together, the patient and specialist will create an individualized plan for their rehab treatment.
+At the beginning of the 60-day treatment, the patient meets with a medical professional.
+They will then examine the patient’s medical, mental health, and addiction history.
+After the assessment, the patient gets to talk with a recovery specialist.
+Together, they determine the best recovery plan for the patient with an individualized plan for their rehab treatment.
 The plan will help in determining the right type of therapy for the patient.

 The detox process might feel like the hardest part of the whole treatment, but it is an important part of the patient’s recovery.
 Detox allows the body to get rid of any harmful and toxic substance, so it comes with numerous symptoms.
 Patients can expect to feel fatigued, nausea, headaches, and more.
 The two possible detox programs are medical and social.
 Medical detox involves providing the patient with medicine to ease the withdrawal symptoms.
 Social detox provides more support and monitoring without using medicine.

 After detox, patients receive therapy, whether that is individual or group therapy.
 Other forms of therapy can be psychotherapy and behavior therapy.
-While psychotherapy focuses more on the patient’s thoughts and emotions surrounding their addiction, behavior therapy focuses on the patient’s behavior and how it leads them to their addiction.
+While psychotherapy focuses more on the patient’s thoughts and emotions surrounding their addiction, behavior therapy’s center of attention is on the patient’s behavior and how it leads them to their addiction.
 In most therapies, the goal is to figure out the cause and triggers of their addiction and to help them change things to avoid old patterns.
-It is important to find the right approach for each individual to better assist their own addiction recovery.
+Each individual is different and the important concept to remember is that there is a comfortable choice for everyone to make.
+The rehab therapy chosen should be the kind of treatment that will beneift and assist the indivdual in their own addiction recovery.

-After the patient completes the program and is discharged, they work with an addiction recovery specialist to create an aftercare plan customized for them.
+When the patient completes the program they are discharged.
+Then they work with the addiction recovery specialist again to then determine the best-customized aftercare plan.
 The plan not only haves them guidance to help their transition from program to regular life but also gives them the support to continue doing well outside the program.
 From the plan, the patient will also receive a positive outlook on what their new life can be when they continue with their recovery.
-Other helpful resources in the plan can include after-treatment support like 12-step programs and therapy.
+Other helpful resources in the plan will include after-treatment support programs such as the 12-step method and other benefitial therapies.

 Outpatient programs are best for people with responsibilities in their life, such as work or childcare, and can’t walk away from them for 24-hour treatment.
 This treatment is about 10-12 hours per week, where the patient visits the center for the program but does not stay at the facility.
 Outpatient programs are commonly used for patients with mild addictions and might be considered more affordable than inpatient.